 Your donation helps give kids the tools to be healthy, happy and strong.
 By investing in Kids Work It Out, you are showing your commitment to helping improve health outcomes for kids in our community.
-Kids Work It Out is a registered 501(c)(3) organization, and your donation is tax deductible to the fullest extent of the law.
+Kids Work It Out is a Wayne State University program registered 501(c)(3), and your donation is tax deductible to the fullest extent of the law.

 I thought I would not like yoga at first.
 Now, I love it and have taught my family what I learned in class